The Past Is Dead

-"The Past Is Dead" is a song by American hardcore punk band Beartooth.
+"The Past Is Dead" is a song by American rock band Beartooth.
 The song was released on March 25, 2021, as the second single from their fourth studio album Below.
-It peaked at number 19 on the Billboard Mainstream Rock Songs chart in July 2021.
+It peaked at number 14 on the Billboard Mainstream Rock Songs chart in September 2021.

 Background

 The song was released on March 25, 2021, as the second single from their fourth studio album, Below, a week after the first single "Devastation".
-A music video was released the same day, featuring footage of the band performing the song among pyrotechnics and the band battling an surreal demon.
+A music video was released the same day, featuring footage of the band performing the song among pyrotechnics and the band battling a surreal demon.

 Frontman Caleb Shomo noted that "The Past Is Dead" was one of the earliest songs written for the Below album.
 The band worked on the song for over two years, eventually settling on the version that was included on the album, which ended up setting the tone for the rest of the album as well.

+A vinyl press of the single was released in August 2021, featuring "Skin" as the track's B-side and is limited to 500 copies.